th0rz05/Wali/README.md

 We implemented 3 leves of AI in our game representing easy, medium and hard difficulties.

 To choose a computer move we use `choose_place_piece/6`, `choose_move_piece/8` or `choose_remove_piece/6` depending on type of move.
 This predicates use `human_turn/3`, `computer1_turn/3`, `computer2_turn/3` and `computer3_turn/3` to verify what player is going to play.
 If it a computer of level 1 it gets all the possible moves and returns a random move.
 If it is a computer of level 2 or 3 , it gets all the possible moves then calculates the value for each move with the predicate setof and then calls `get_best_place_piece/5`, `get_best_move_piece/7` or `get_best_remove_piece/5`.
-This predicates if it is a level 2 AI select the 3 best moves and then it chooses a random move from this.
-If it is a level 3 AI it always will play the best move so it gets only the moves with the best value and then selects one.
+These predicates if it is a level 2 AI select the 3 best moves and then it chooses a random move from this.
+If it is a level 3 AI it will always play the best move so it gets only the moves with the best value and then selects one.
 The difference between level 2 and level 3 AI is that level 2 when selecting the top 3 moves there can be moves with different value so it is not guaranteed that the best move will be played while with level 3 it is guaranteed that the move played will have the highest value possible.
 In any level 2 or level 3 if all the moves have the same value instead of selecting only 3 or 1 we do like in AI level 1 and select a random move because we know that no move is better than other giving the computer a more random behaviour when there is no clear good move.

 ## Conclusions